aai-institute/nnbench/docs/quickstart.md

 # Quickstart

 Welcome!
-This quickstart guide will convey the basics needed to use mlbench.
+This quickstart guide will convey the basics needed to use nnbench.
 You will define a benchmark, initialize a runner and reporter, and execute the benchmark, obtaining the results in the console in tabular format.

 TODO: Add content.